Trump jabs at 'head clown' Schumer amid Obamacare fight

 He continued: "It is ... time for Republicans & Democrats to get together and come up with a healthcare plan that really works - much less expensive & FAR BETTER!"

+Schumer responded Thursday saying that Trump and the GOP should drop the name calling and focus on health care.

+"We understand that President-elect Trump is in a difficult spot, that Republicans are in a difficult spot," Schumer said.
+"They want to repeal ACA and have no idea how to replace it.
+But instead of calling names, the President-elect should roll up his sleeves and show us a replacement plan that will cover the 20 million Americans who gained coverage, that will cover students, or post-college students 21 to 26 who want to stay on their parents' plan, that will show how we cover people with pre-existing conditions."

-Trump's sharp rebuke marks a reversal of sorts on Schumer, who earlier in the week found himself answering questions about a New York Post report that Trump had told the New York Democrat that he liked him better than the GOP leaders in Congress.
+Trump's sharp rebuke marked a reversal of sorts on Schumer, who earlier in the week found himself answering questions about a New York Post report that Trump had told the New York Democrat that he liked him better than the GOP leaders in Congress.

 In an interview with CNN's Dana Bash, Schumer effectively confirmed the report, saying that "when you get to be in my position, people do tend to want to flatter you and you've got to take it with a grain of salt."